-On November 6, we will host our 2014 Annual Awards Ceremony to honor six of the bravest people we know: the 2014 Honorees.
-Join us for an unforgettable evening in one of New York City’s finest venues — 583 Park Avenue — to celebrate their heroic work and change the lives of even more children.
-Every penny raised will support and advance the work of our Honorees, bringing hope, healing and comfort to some of the world’s most vulnerable children.
+On November 6, we hosted our 2014 Annual Awards Ceremony to honor six of the bravest people we know: the 2014 Honorees.
+It was an unforgettable evening in one of New York City’s finest venues — 583 Park Avenue — where guests gathered to celebrate their heroic work and change the lives of even more children.
+Because of supporters like you, we raised $1,300,000 — every penny of which will support and advance the work of our Honorees, bringing hope, healing and comfort to some of the world’s most vulnerable children.

 Last year, our generous sponsors and guests made a lasting difference in the lives of vulnerable children.
 Here are just a few ways that their support is bringing hope, healing and comfort to children around the world:

-All guests at the Awards Ceremony will have the opportunity to make a donation during dinner and receive one of our signature keys, symbolizing how your generous gift will unlock the future for a child.
-Last year, talented jeweler Adam Shulman and goldsmith Heidi Nahser Fink designed our beautiful Limited Edition Key Necklace (pictured here).
+All guests at the Awards Ceremony were given the opportunity to make a donation during dinner and receive one of our signature keys, symbolizing how their generous gift will unlock the future for a child.

 For two years, World of Children Award has been fortunate to work with collaborators Heidi Nahser Fink and Adam Shulman of James Banks Design.
 Their modern, handcrafted jewelry features collectable pieces composed of mixed metals accented with gems.

 “To compliment last year’s key necklace, we wanted to continue the World of Children Award’s legacy efforts to move our future forward with two additional pieces of jewelry.” said Shulman. ” This year we have created a lock pendant that symbolizes the future for many children, depicting a child’s heart, hope and the young lives that will be changed by the great work by the entire World of Children Award family.”
 He continued, “Adding to the legacy collection, we have also added cuff links that symbolize children reaching out in search of a successful future.”